 When it comes to local shopping, the Maui Swap Meet offers some of the best deals on the entire island.
 Admission is only 50 cents and parking is free!
 You’ll find over 200 vendors selling fresh produce, Hawaiian shave ice, and arts and crafts.
 Bring a bag and some cash and spend the afternoon browsing.
 The swap meet is open every Saturday from 7 a.m. to 1 p.m.

 3. Eat at Food Trucks

 Did you know that food trucks were popular on Maui long before the craze hit the mainland?
-You can find BBQ, gourmet grilled cheese, wood-fired pizza, and just about any ethnic cuisine imaginable!
+You can find BBQ, gourmet grilled cheese, wood-fired pizza, and just about any ethnic cuisine imaginable.
 Some park at specific lots while others travel around to events like Maui Fridays and the Maui Swap Meet.
-And the best part is, they’re all inexpensive!
 Be sure to check out Kalama’s Food Truck in Wailuku, Kinaole Grill in Kihei, and Big Beach BBQ in Makena Beach State Park.
 You can thank us later!

-The vibrant sense of aloha and community are what make Maui so welcoming.
+The vibrant sense of Aloha and community is what makes Maui so welcoming.
 Locals are proud of their home, and people here are hyper-involved with keeping the island beautiful.
 Lend a hand and spend a morning volunteering with island organizations.
 You can participate in a reef cleanup with the Blue ‘Aina Program, or help restore an ancient Hawaiian village site with Maui Cultural Lands.
 This group leads cleanups in Honokowai Valley every Saturday morning and gives you access to a remote section of the island that isn’t open to the public.